Getting a Checkup on Your Pipes Can Prevent Possible Disaster

 Everyone will go through at least one major plumbing disaster in their lifetime – whether it’s a broken water heater, a massive flood in the basement, or a burst pipe.
-But many of these disasters are preventable with some routine maintenance and a checkup on pipes.
+But many of these disasters are preventable with some routine maintenance.

 But how do you conduct routine maintenance?